MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/network-planning-with-expressroute.md

 - MOE150
 - BCS160
 ms.assetid: 103208f1-e788-4601-aa45-504f896511cd
-description: "ExpressRoute for Office 365 provides layer 3 connectivity between the your network and Microsoft's datacenters.
-The circuits use Border Gateway Protocol (BGP) route advertisements of Office 365's front end servers.
+description: "ExpressRoute for Office 365 provides layer 3 connectivity between your network and Microsoft's datacenters.
+The circuits use Border Gateway Protocol (BGP) route advertisements of Office 365's front-end servers.
 From the perspective of your on-premises devices, when they need to select the correct TCP/IP path to Office 365, Azure ExpressRoute is seen as an alternative to the Internet."
 ---

 # Network planning with ExpressRoute for Office 365

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-ExpressRoute for Office 365 provides layer 3 connectivity between the your network and Microsoft's datacenters.
-The circuits use Border Gateway Protocol (BGP) route advertisements of Office 365's front end servers.
+ExpressRoute for Office 365 provides layer 3 connectivity between your network and Microsoft's datacenters.
+The circuits use Border Gateway Protocol (BGP) route advertisements of Office 365's front-end servers.
 From the perspective of your on-premises devices, when they need to select the correct TCP/IP path to Office 365, Azure ExpressRoute is seen as an alternative to the Internet.

 Azure ExpressRoute adds a direct path to a specific set of supported features and services that are offered by Office 365 servers within Microsoft's datacenters.
 Azure ExpressRoute doesn't replace Internet connectivity to Microsoft datacenters or basic Internet services such as domain name resolution.
 Azure ExpressRoute and your Internet circuits should be secured and redundant.